apache/incubator-brooklyn/docs/guide/ops/locations/index.md

 For more keys and more detail on the keys below, see
 {% include java_link.html class_name="JcloudsLocationConfig" package_path="brooklyn/location/jclouds" project_subpath="locations/jclouds" %}.

+###### VM Creation

+- Most providers require exactly one of either `region` (e.g. `us-east-1`) or `endpoint` (the URL, usually for private cloud deployments)

+- Hardware requirements can be specified, including `minRam`, `minCores`, and `os64Bit`; or as a specific `hardwareId`

+- VM image constraints can be set using `osFamily` (e.g. `Ubuntu`, `CentOS`, `Debian`, `RHEL`) and `osVersionRegex`, or specific VM images can be specified using `imageId` or `imageNameRegex`

+- Specific VM images can be specified using `imageId` or `imageNameRegex`

+- Specific Security Groups can be specified using `securityGroups`, as a list of strings (the existing security group names), or `inboundPorts` can be set, as a list of numeric ports (selected clouds only)

+- A specific existing key pair known at the cloud to use can be specified with `keyPair` (selected clouds only)

+- A specific VM name (often the hostname) base to be used can be specified by setting `groupId`.
+  By default, this name is constructed based on the entity which is creating it, including the ID of the app and of the entity.
+  (As many cloud portals let you filter views, this can help find a specific entity or all machines for a given application.)
+  For more sophisticated control over host naming, you can supply a custom
+  {% include java_link.html class_name="CloudMachineNamer" package_path="brooklyn/location/cloud/names" project_subpath="core" %},
+  for example
+  `cloudMachineNamer: brooklyn.location.cloud.names.CustomMachineNamer`.
+  {% include java_link.html class_name="CustomMachineNamer" package_path="brooklyn/location/cloud/names" project_subpath="core" %}
+  will use the entity's name or following a template you supply.
+  For all names, a random suffix will be appended to help guarantee uniqueness;
+  this can be removed by setting `vmNameSaltLength: 0`.

+- User metadata can be attached using the syntax `userMetadata: { key: value, key2: "value 2" }` (or `userMetadata=key=value,key2="value 2"` in a properties file)

+- By default, several pieces of user metadata are set to correlate VMs with Brooklyn entities, prefixed with `brooklyn-`.
+  This user metadata can be omitted by setting `includeBrooklynUserMetadata: false`.

+- You can specify the number of attempts Brooklyn should make to create machines with `machineCreateAttempts` (jclouds only).
+This is useful as an efficient low-level fix for those occasions when cloud providers give machines that are dead on arrival.
+  You can of course also resolve it at a higher level with a policy such as
+  {% include java_link.html class_name="ServiceRestarter" package_path="brooklyn/policy/ha" project_subpath="policies" %}.

+- If you want to investigate failures, set `destroyOnFailure: false` to keep failed VM's around.
+(You'll have to manually clean them up.)
+  The default is false: if a VM fails to start, or is never ssh'able, then the VM will be terminated.

 ###### OS Setup

 - `user` and `password` can be used to configure the operating user created on cloud-provisioned machines